Quercus macrocarpa: Ecology

 The acorns are the largest of any North American oak and are an important wildlife food; American black bears sometimes tear off branches to get them.
 However, heavy nut crops are borne only every few years.
 In this evolutionary strategy, known as masting, the large seed crop every few years overwhelms the ability of seed predators to eat the acorns, thus ensuring the survival of some seeds.
 Other wildlife, such as deer and porcupine, eat the leaves, twigs and bark.
 Cattle are heavy browsers in some areas.
 The bur oak is the only known host plant of Bucculatrix recognita caterpillars.

 Many species of arthropods form galls on the leaves and twigs, including Aceria querci (a mite) and numerous cynipid wasps: Acraspis macrocarpae, Acraspis villosa, Andricus chinquapin, Andricus dimorphus, Andricus foliaformis, Andricus flavohirtus, Andricus quercuspetiolicola, Callirhytis flavipes, Disholcaspis quercusmamma, Neuroterus floccosus, Neuroterus saltarius, Neuroterus umbilicatus, Philonix nigra, and Phylloteras poculum.

 Diseases

 Bur oak blight is caused by a fungal pathogen Tubakia iowensis.
 It forms black pustules on the petioles and causes leaf discoloration and death, making the tree more susceptible to other secondary issues such as Armillaria root rot or Agrilus bilineatus (two-lined chestnut borer).

 Cultivation

 Quercus macrocarpa is cultivated by plant nurseries for use in gardens, in parks, and on urban sidewalks.
 It has been planted in many climates, ranging northwards to Anchorage, Alaska, and as far south as Mission, Texas.
-It withstands chinook conditions in Calgary, Alberta.
+It withstands chinook conditions in Calgary and also grows well in the more frosty environment of Banff.
 It is drought tolerant.

 Coppicing has been shown to produce superior growth.